wpilibsuite/frc-docs/source/docs/software/basic-programming/coordinate-system.rst

 - Pose estimation with AprilTags is simplified.
 AprilTags throughout the field are unique.
 If you keep the coordinate system the same regardless of alliance, there is no need for special logic to deal the location of AprilTags on the field relative to your alliance.
 - Many of the tools and libraries used in FRC follow this convention.
 Some of the tools include: PathPlanner, Choreo, and the ShuffleBoard and Glass Field2d widget.

 In order to use this approach for field oriented driving, driver input needs to consider the alliance color.
-When your alliance is red and the driver is standing behind the red alliance wall, they will want the robot to move toward down field toward the blue alliance wall.
+When your alliance is red and the driver is standing behind the red alliance wall, they will want the robot to move down field toward the blue alliance wall.
 However, when your alliance is blue, the driver will want the robot to go down field toward the red alliance wall.

 A simple way to deal with field oriented driving is to check the alliance color reported by the `DriverStation` class, and invert the drivers controls based on the alliance.
-As noted above, your alliance color can change so it needs to be check on every robot iteration.
+As noted above, your alliance color can change so it needs to be checked on every robot iteration.

 .. tab-set-code::